 Congenital Heart Disease Around the World

 One out of 100 babies are born with congenital heart disease (CHD).
 This is heart disease due to an abnormality in the structure of the heart.
 A child born in an area with access to pediatric heart care and surgery will likely survive and go on to live a healthy and active life.
-Sadly, for 1 in 10 of these children, treatment is not available or too expensive.
+Sadly, for 9 in 10 of these children, treatment is not available or too expensive.
 Children’s HeartLink is working to change that by training in-country pediatric heart teams to treat children in Brazil, China, India, Malaysia and Vietnam.
-The Congenital Heart Public Health Consortium is a resource for information about the coronavirus, both how it may affect adults and children with congenital heart disease and how to manage their care.

 Congenital Heart Disease Facts